 - Some footprints are expressed on a time period basis, such as the footprints of an individual or company which are typically measured annually.
 Others are expressed on a unit basis, such as per event or product purchased

 - Carbon footprints are typically calculated to include all greenhouse gases and are expressed in tonnes of CO2 equivalent (tCO2e).
 However, others calculate the footprint to include CO2 only and express the footprint in tCO2 (tonnes of CO2)

 The reasons for needing a carbon footprint determine which approach is most appropriate.
 In some cases a basic footprint will suffice – in others a much more rigorous process will be required.

-The Blewburton Partnership can undertake basic and more complex carbon foot-printing, as well as offering expertise in devising strategy and policy to reduce the carbon footprint of the client over time.
+Blewburton Limited can undertake basic and more complex carbon foot-printing, as well as offering expertise in devising strategy and policy to reduce the carbon footprint of the client over time.
 Please feel free to contact us to discuss your requirements.